TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 >
 > Nicole’s noble has Will 4, so her Composure is 12.

-# Intrigue Structure
+# **Engagement** Structure

-Whenever a social situation arises that cannot be resolved through roleplaying alone, an Intrigue occurs.
+Whenever a social situation arises that cannot be resolved through roleplaying alone, an **Engagement** occurs.
 Such encounters can include negotiations and interrogations but can also represent seduction, forging alliances, provoking attacks, and a variety of other actions.
 All intrigues follow the same steps, which are described in detail throughout the rest of this chapter:

 | Step   | Name              |
 |--------|-------------------|